 Tutorial: Azure Active Directory integration with LearnUpon

-In this tutorial, you learn how to integrate LearnUpon with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate LearnUpon with Azure Active Directory (Azure AD).
 When you integrate LearnUpon with Azure AD, you can:

-- Control in Azure AD who has access to LearnUpon
+- Control in Azure AD who has access to LearnUpon.

-- You can enable your users to automatically get signed-on to LearnUpon (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to LearnUpon with their Azure AD accounts.

 To configure Azure AD integration with LearnUpon, you need the following items: